conwaydev/conwaydev/README.md

 # 👋 Howdy!

-I’m a Chicago-based front-end developer currently working as an Engineering Manager at Sprout Social and I’m passionate about the web and pork.
+I’m a Chicago-based front-end developer currently working as Director, Web Engineering and Design at Sprout Social and I’m passionate about the web and pork.
 My pronouns are he/him/his.

-I’m interested in networking with developers who
+I’m interested in networking with folks who
 * 📉 Care about web performance and its business impact
 * 📱 Love to make the web accessible for everyone regardless of device, bandwidth, or ability
 * 💼 Want to talk about making tech a more inclusive industry regardless of demographic or experience